 Working Papers Series

-Upcoming papers will cover: urban expansion, water access, sanitation solutions and transportation.
+Upcoming papers will cover: water access and transportation.

 Urban areas are expected to triple in size between 2000 and 2030.
 Unmanaged urban expansion increases the costs of service provision, deepens spatial inequities, and imposes heavy economic and environmental burdens.
 New analysis on 499 cities’ urban expansion confirm the challenge of rapid outward expansion are greatest in lower-income cities.